2718e/misc-scripts/README.md

 Wee warning that as of writing this has only been used in toy projects.

 It is possible to make these commands available at startup by adding them to a powershell profile

+## timestamper.ahk

+makes a hotkey for autotyping out the current time in both local zone and UTC

+intended to be used to make keeping logs easier